Measuring about 12 inches in length, the Common Grackle (Quiscalus quiscula) is a medium-sized blackbird with a distinctive appearance.

 Both sexes have long legs and a somewhat flat head shape, which gives them a unique silhouette.

-The breeding season for the Common Grackle begins around mid-March and through the month of April.
-By May most pairs are formed.
+The breeding season for the Common Grackle begins around mid-March and continues through April.
+By May most pairs have formed.

 Mating rituals are simple.
 Following one female, several male Common Grackles will land around the female and perform several displays trying to attract her.

-In-flight, you can identify the males as they fly with the V-tail flight display during mating season.
+In-flight, males can be identified by their distinctive V-tail flight display during mating season.

-As the mating and courtship season continues, the number of males following a female decreases until there is just one male to one female.
+As the mating and courtship season progresses, the number of males following a female decreases until only one male remains with her.

-Both males and females will bring nesting material to the nest site.
-This process takes from 1 to 4 weeks, but it's not the actual act of nest building.
+Both males and females bring nesting material to the nest site, a process that takes from 1 to 4 weeks.
+However, this is not the actual act of nest building.

-The nest is made of grass, twigs, reeds, and mud.
-The inside is lined with finer materials.
+The nest is made of grass, twigs, reeds, and mud, with the inside is lined with finer materials.

-You can find the nest in a shrub or tree 3 to 30 feet above the ground or water.
+You can find nests in shrubs or trees 3 to 30 feet above the ground or water.

-The female will lay 4 to 7 eggs that are pale greenish brown with dark marks.
+The female will lay 4 to 7 eggs that are pale greenish-brown with dark markings.

-Incubation of the eggs will last about 13 to 14 days, with the young leaving the nest in about 12 to 16 days after hatching.
+Incubation of the eggs will last about 13 to 14 days, with the young leaving the nest 12 to 16 days after hatching.

 During this time, the male Grackle may guard the nest while the female feeds.
 Also, the male may pair with a second female during this time.

-In such cases, he rarely returns, leaving the female to raise the brood by herself.
-Only 1 brood is raised each season per nest site.
-Second broods are rare.
+In such cases, he rarely returns to the second female, leaving her to raise the brood alone.
+Only 1 brood is raised per nest site each season, and second broods are rare.

-Grackles will frequent backyard feeders during spring and summer in large numbers.
-They feed on a variety of seeds.
-Two of their favorites are sunflower seed and cracked corn.
+Grackles will frequent backyard feeders in large numbers during spring and summer, feeding on a variety of seeds.
+Two of their favorites are sunflower seeds and cracked corn.

 Sometimes, they can be a problem at feeders.
 They will empty the feeders so quickly and keep smaller birds away.